-Chameleons are amazing creatures, but they aren't the best pets for everyone.They are not for the beginner herpetologist, as their care requirements are quite specific and they are easily stressed.
-They do not like to be handled, so pass this critter by at the pet store or reptile expo if you want to be able to handle your reptile.
+Chameleons are amazing creatures, but they aren't the best pets for everyone.
+Since their care requirements are quite specific and they are easily stressed, chameleons are not for the beginner herpetologist.

 At around five months of age, the adult color and the ability to change colors develops, and a range of colors including green, blue-green, turquoise and black can be seen.

 Changing colors provides camouflage, temperature regulation, and a means of communicating with other chameleons.
 Colors change in response to excitement, stress, temperature, lighting conditions, the presence of another chameleon, and other influences.

-The tongue can be up to 1.5 times the length of the body, allowing chameleons to effectively catch insects from a distance.
-They primarily eat insects with this tongue, but some will eat vegetation and small invertebrates.
+Chameleons use their tongues to catch prey.
+A chameleon's tongue can be up to 1.5 times the length of its body, allowing chameleons to catch insects from a distance.
+They primarily eat insects, but some will eat vegetation and small invertebrates.

 Chameleon feet have three toes pointing in one direction and two that point the opposite way, which gives them a good grip on the tree branches they spend most of their time on.